mjuhanne/fyrtur-motor-board/README.md

 #### Overriding move commands

-These commands can move the curtains past the maximum curtain length (see Position chapter below)
+These commands can move the curtains past the maximum (or full) curtain length (see Position chapter below)

 ##### CMD_UP_90
 `00 ff 9a fa d1 2b`